Appointment of the Chair and Associate Dean, Education

 Are you interested in working for a top-ranked, triple-crown accredited (AACSB, EQUIS, AMBA) Management School?
 We are seeking applications from ambitious, highly motivated and talented individuals who will be keen to play an active role in further enhancing the Management School’s international reputation for excellence and delivering our mission for positive societal impact, fostering socially responsible management practices through world-class, innovative research and transformative education.

 As Associate Dean (Education), you will lead on the further development and delivery of the School’s ambitious strategic plan for Education, ensuring the delivery of excellent, research-led, transformative learning and teaching and student experience aligned with our mission, vision and values.
-This will reflect the needs of our diverse student population, programme portfolio and differing study environments, and drive forward our strategic priorities, initiatives and innovations around our strategic pillars of high-quality learning and teaching, employability and digital learning.
+This will reflect the needs of our diverse student population, programme portfolio and differing study environments and drive forward our strategic priorities, initiatives and innovations around our strategic pillars of high-quality learning and teaching, employability and digital learning.
 You will have a commitment to continuous improvement and foster close synergies between research and the design, curriculum and delivery of education.

 You will lead and oversee all strategic aspects of the student journey, working with academic and professional services colleagues across the School, Faculty and wider University to ensure that our Education governance fulfils statutory and University requirements and our provision meets quality assurance and accreditation requirements, including Triple-crown (EQUIS, AACSB, AMBA) and professional bodies.
 You will ensure equity and fairness in all processes across student recruitment, curriculum delivery and assessment.
 You will have a global outlook, represent and advocate for the School and engage closely with our external partners nationally and internationally – including our employers, alumni, advisory board, professional and accrediting bodies and academic partners – to ensure the relevance and impact of our education for students, organisations and wider society in a changing world.